 Two-thirds of the UNF physics graduates over the past decade have continued their studies in graduate or professional schools, including the likes of Stanford University, Ohio State University, Johns Hopkins University, Cornell University, University of California-Berkeley, Cologne University in Germany, University of Florida, Florida State University, Mayo Clinic Medical College, and the American University of Beirut.
 Other graduates have taken positions in national laboratories (Los Alamos, NASA), the military, private industry (e.g., General Electric, Lockheed Martin, etc.) and secondary teaching (e.g., Stanton College Preparatory School, Paxon School of Advanced Studies, Douglas Anderson School of the Arts, etc.).

 Our faculty are noted researchers and contribute regularly to the community at large.

-The department has an extraordinary array of major research instruments for a comprehensive university of UNF’s size, which is valued at well over $3 million dollars.
-Our equipment includes:
+The department has an extraordinary array of major research instruments for a comprehensive university of UNF’s size.
+The equipment is valued at well over $3 million dollars:

 Host Internship Application

 Student Internship Application

 Override Request Form

 Physics Career Services Advisors

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 Contact | Emergency | Privacy | RegulationsDisability Accommodations